USEPA/CIP-service/README.md

 ### Profile Configuration

 - inspect the provided profiles or generate a new profile meeting your host specifications.
-Generally for testing purposes the desktop.yml profile is expected to work for most users.
+Generally for testing purposes the default keyword will choose a profile which will work for most users.

 - generate the needed compose artifacts against the selected profile:

+  cd config

-  - windows:
+  - windows powershell:
-    - ./config/config-compose.ps1 engine desktop
+    - config-compose.ps1 engine default
-    - ./config/config-compose.ps1 admin admin_local
+    - config-compose.ps1 admin  default
-    - ./config/config-compose.ps1 demo nginx_demo
+    - config-compose.ps1 demo   default
-  - linux:
+  - linux shell:
-    - ./config/config-compose.sh  engine desktop
+    - config-compose.sh  engine default
-    - ./config/config-compose.sh  admin admin_local
+    - config-compose.sh  admin  default
-    - ./config/config-compose.sh  demo nginx_demo
+    - config-compose.sh  demo   default
-  - python:
+  - python 3:
-    - ./config/config-compose.py --bundle engine --bprofile desktop
+    - python config-compose.py --bundle engine --bprofile default
-    - ./config/config-compose.py --bundle admin  --bprofile admin_local
+    - python config-compose.py --bundle admin  --bprofile default
-    - ./config/config-compose.py --bundle demo   --bprofile nginx_demo
+    - python config-compose.py --bundle demo   --bprofile default

-these steps will generate the needed docker-compose.yml and Dockerfiles in each bundle directory.
 Note running the Python configuration code directly on your host is the quickest and simplest of the above methods but requires Python 3 with the jinja2 package installed.

-- next create .env files in the engine and admin bundle directories that contains needed security values.
-See the [sample .env files](/engine/env.example) for typcial values to provide.
+These steps will generate the needed docker-compose.yml and Dockerfiles in each bundle directory.
+If no existing .env secrets file is found, the env.sample file will be deployed.
+Make sure to inspect the resulting .env files for appropriate settings.
+No changes will be made to existing .env files.

 ### Typical Deployment Steps